Nonye2K3/chia/Windows-Tips.md

 > ```
 > If you are using Beta 16 you would change the `Chia-Blockchain\app-0.1.16\resources\` section to `Chia-Blockchain\app-0.1.16\resources\` in the command above.

-2. Windows and Python do not get along regarding reporting CPU % so you have to ignore it on Windows.
+2. Windows and Python used to not get along regarding reporting CPU % on Windows but starting with Beta 18 this has been fixed.

 3. You configuration and logs are found in `~\.chia\VERSION\`.
 You can tail your logs with `Get-Content ~\.chia\VERSION\log\debug.log -wait`.
 To see more of what is going on, set your log level in `conf\config.yaml` to INFO from WARNING and restart.